AFAlexandrov/command-parser/README.md

 # command-parser
 Extensible parser of user-defined commands

-* You commands will be stored independant of the parser code.
+* Commands are stored regardless of the parser code.
-* You can (append/change/delete) some command or (and) command group whithout touching the code which execute it.
+* Adding / changing / deleting commands or groups of commands without touching the code that executes it.
-* You can get a parameters for postprocessing inside the command execution code or somwhere else.
+* Obtaining parameters for post-processing inside the command execution code or somewhere else.

 ## Commands example
 		print voltage